Gordon Lyall

 B.A.
 (Honours) with Distinction, History, University of Victoria (2011)

-Expertise in archival research, primarily government records and records related to Indigenous peoples.
+Expertise in archival research, primarily government records and records related to Indigenous Peoples.

 Trained in ethnohistory and oral history methods.